OctopusDeploy/docs/docs/security/authentication/googleapps-authentication.md

 You can configure the GoogleApps settings from the command line.
 You will need the **Client ID** and **Client secret** from the Credentials tab and your **hosted domain name**.

 :::hint
 Support for OAuth code flow with PKCE was introduced in **Octopus 2022.2.4498**.
-If you are using a version older than this, the client secret setting is not required.
+If you are using a version older than this, the **Client secret** setting is not required.
 :::

 Once you have those values, run the following from a command prompt in the folder where you installed Octopus Server: